 When not working on music, Antonina is an avid horse rider.

 Webmaster: Ben Upham

 In our early years, when Bach in the Subways consisted only of founder Dale Henderson and then a handful of New York musicians for Bach’s birthday, Dale Henderson’s website doubled as the Bach in the Subways website.
-With a shock it became apparent the movement had outgrown this arrangement when in early 2014 NPR Classical tweeted at Bach in the Subways asking where they could find all the performances.
+With a shock it became clear the movement had outgrown this arrangement when in early 2014 NPR Classical tweeted at Bach in the Subways asking where all the performances were.
 Enter volunteer webmaster Ben Upham, who in a week put together our very first dedicated Bach in the Subways website.
-As the burgeoning movement continued to grow exponentially, Ben again rose to the task, creating our beautiful present website complete with user friendly musician performance registration and google mapping systems – monumental web design achievements!
+As the burgeoning movement continuously grew, Ben created our beautiful present website complete with user friendly musician performance registration and google mapping systems – monumental web design achievements!

 Ben lives in Eagle Rock, California, with his wife Jen and sons Otis and Frank.
 He works in software development.